Meera Khanna

 Meera Khanna is an Indian writer, poet, and gender rights activist.
 She is the trustee and Executive Vice President of the Guild for Service, which was founded by V. Mohini Giri.
-She spearheaded a global alliance called “The Last Woman First."
-Meera is also co-founder and South Asia chapter chair of Every Woman Coalition.
+She spearheaded a global alliance called "The Last Woman First".
+Khanna is also co-founder and South Asia chapter chair of Every Woman Coalition.

 Education

-Meera completed her schooling at Pune and Firozpur, India.
+Khanna completed her schooling at Pune and Firozpur, India.
 She obtained graduate honors and master’s degrees in English Literature from Delhi University.